FireAuth/FireAuth/docs.md

 <a name="loginWithTwitter"></a>
 ## loginWithTwitter(redirect, callback)
 Logs in a Firebase user with Twitter Authentication.
-Make sure your application is configured as a Twitter App[configured as a Twitter App](https://www.firebase.com/docs/web/guide/login/twitter.html).
+Make sure your application is [configured as a Twitter App](https://www.firebase.com/docs/web/guide/login/twitter.html).

 **Kind**: global function